kubernetes-sigs/kustomize/docs/plugins/goPluginCaveats.md

 ### Unit of contribution

-It's trivial for the kustomize maintainers to promote a contributed plugin to _builtin_ status, since all the builtin generators and transformers are themselves Go plugins.
+All the builtin generators and transformers are themselves Go plugins.
+This means it's trivial for the kustomize maintainers to promote a contributed Go plugin to
+_builtin_ status.

+To get the best of both worlds (shareability and safety), a developer can write an `.go` program that functions as an _exec plugin_, but can be processed by `go generate` to emit a _Go plugin_ (or vice versa).

 ### Ecosystems grow through use